Can Dogs Eat Raw Chicken? Get the Facts

 Can Dogs Eat Raw Chicken Feet?

-Yes, dogs can eat raw chicken feet.
+Yes, dogs can eat raw chicken feet, as long as they came from healthy chickens, and not those afflicted by bumble foot.
 Raw chicken feet make a great addition to a raw diet because dogs love the crunch.
 Chewing on raw chicken feet also provides an excellent scrubbing and flossing benefit that works to clean your dog’s teeth and massage their gums.
 However, they don’t offer enough meat all by themselves to constitute a balanced raw diet for a dog.

 Can Dogs Eat Raw Chicken Livers?